mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 While the example above shows a fully peer implementation with a request and direct support happening between peers, another common patterns of propagation was to notice and comment on a key dynamic in a game during playtesting, for example a health bar,and then to locate supporting resources to implement that pattern.

+In addition to the propagation of main game design patterns, sub patterns and related design concepts emerged organically from the community.
+The concept of safe zone in the game of Ch and Pa arrived as a direct result of after adding a moving enemies GDP, the extensive use of that pattern dominates the game challenge to such an extent that it is essential for players to quickly identify and use 'safe zones'.

 ### GDP used to allow exploration of home funds of knowledge

 GDPs allow participants to share and explore their home funds on knowledge in the emerging learning community.